It takes the same amount of time and effort to create a good quality manual as it does a bad one. Oftentimes, far less...

 - CAPA procedures

-- The various roles that defines who is responsible for what
+- The various roles that define who is responsible for what

 This is the short version and depending on your needs, the list can go on and on.
 After going through all the buzz of collecting all the data and then putting it all together in an auditable format, it makes common sense to expect your QM will be worth and it will return the invested time and effort.
 But a QM that no one reads or uses is an all to often common mistake: companies end up with a huge pile of obtuse and wordy documents that they really don't need.